Judith Holm Memorial Student Awards for 2011

 • If you are mailing your paper, have you included three copies?
 Have you enclosed your application letter and your sponsors’ letters?

 • If you are submitting by email attachment, have you drafted your paper in MSWord with all parts in a single document file?
-Have you added Karen@abecsw.org to your allowed senders list?
+Have you added Karen@abecsw.org to your "allowed senders" list?

 • Have you compared your paper with this Checklist and noted that in your cover letter or email?
 Does your cover letter or email include the required information?